cbur24/AusEFlux/notebooks/README.md

 The `Annual_update.ipynb` and `Historical.ipynb` notebooks contain extensively documented workflows for running AusEFlux.
 The notebooks mostly run the functions stored in the `AusEFlux/src/` folder.

-The `Historical` notebook contains the workflow for creating historical carbon and water fluxes for Australia through the full length of the MODIS archive (i.e., 2003-2022).
+The `Historical.ipynb` notebook contains the workflow for creating historical carbon and water fluxes for Australia through the full length of the MODIS archive (i.e., 2003-2022).
 It has six steps:
 1. Spatiotemporal harmonisation of input datasets
 2. The creation of feature datasets
 3. Extracting OzFlux eddy covaraince data from the Tern server and combining it with gridded remote sesning and climate datasets